devATdbsutdio/dattabaumstudio.com/issues_tracker.md

 0. [HOME PAGE]
       1. Can the video be started a bit faster?
 May be chop some frames from begining?
 2. [WATCH PAGE]
+      1. Video: Can the Video is missing audio: Are you using __compressed__ ver of https://drive.google.com/file/d/14V0pz5vW__E53Iow-PrHEfMn9DRmo8uQ/view?usp=drive_link